zrodis/chera-gatsby-netlify-cms/src/pages/index.md

         - image: /img/education2-1.png
           heading: Education
           text: >
-              The KCHEF Education Program provides for education and resources to promising students so that the region's most vulnerable children may complete their education and lead their community into the future.
+              The CHERA Education Program provides for education and resources to promising students so that the region's most vulnerable children may complete their education and lead their community into the future.
 With these pillars of stability in place, hope and progress are real and growing in the Rwenzori region of western Uganda.
 ---